Last Updated on June 7, 2021 by Nancie

-A Popular Feeder With Me Too
+The Squirrel Buster Plus is a Popular Feeder With Me Too

+So that is my review of the Squirrel Buster Plus.
 This feeder is not inexpensive, but I have saved much more than its cost in birdseed that doesn’t go into a squirrel’s belly.
 I really feel that it was a good investment.
 It is sturdy, well-made, guaranteed and works as advertised.
 It keeps the squirrels out and that keeps my stress level down too.
 I bought one of these feeders in the spring and was so pleased with it that I bought a second a few months later.
 I’d definitely buy it again if I needed another.

 If you don’t want to pay quite as much for a feeder but still want block squirrels, you might instead look at the Squirrel Buster Classic feeder.
-I have one of these two and have been quite happy with it.
+I have one of these too and have been quite happy with it.